VirgilSecurity/virgil-sdk-net/README.md

 ```

 ### Verify Digital Signature
-Verify the signature of the SHA-384 fingerprint of either stream or a byte array using public key
+Verify the signature of the SHA-384 fingerprint of either stream or a byte array using Public key
 ```csharp
  var verifyResult = crypto.Verify(data, alice.PublicKey);

  using (FileStream in = File.Open(path, FileMode.Open, FileAccess.Read, FileShare.None))
  {
   verifyResult = crypto.Verify(in, alice.PublicKey);